rust-lang/book/src/ch17-03-more-futures.md

 fair, though, *one* of the futures will run up to the first `.await` in its body before another task can start.

-Recall from [“What Are Futures?”][futures] that at each await point, Rust pauses the async block and hands control back to a runtime.
-The inverse is also true:
-Rust *only* pauses async blocks and hands control back to a runtime at an await point.
+Recall from [“What Are Futures?”][futures] that at each await point, Rust gives a runtime a chance to pause the task and switch to another one if the future being awaited is not ready.
+The inverse is also true: Rust *only* pauses async blocks and hands control back to a runtime at an await point.
 Everything between await points is synchronous.

 That means if you do a bunch of work in an async block without an await point, that future will block any other futures from making progress.
-(You may sometimes hear this referred to as one future *starving* other futures.
-And this applies to threads, too!)
+You may sometimes hear this referred to as one future *starving* other futures.
 In many cases, that may not be a big deal.
 However, if you are doing some kind of expensive setup or long-running work, or if you have a future which will keep doing some particular task indefinitely, you will need to think about when and where to hand control back to the runtime.

 But *how* would you hand control back to the runtime in those cases?